Paco

 This was an essential part of the pitch.
 After presenting our solutions and findings, we had to contextualize how all the moving parts interact and at which points.
 Journey mapping allowed us to make sure all the pain points were met that we wanted to tackle.

-App for parents to explore Paco spaces that will make them want to go to more outdoor spaces that they can bring their children to with reassurance of safety.
+App for parents to explore spaces that that they can bring their children to with reassurance of safety.

 Low-fi.